gabrielrf96/html-artisan/README.md

 ### Currently working on / future improvements
 HTML Artisan has reached a point where I'm satisfied with its current functionalities and architecture, as it meets all my needs perfectly.

-However, I'm constantly and extensively using this library in my own projects, and I'm always looking out for possible bugs and improvements, and thinking of new functionalities to implement.
+However, I'm regularly using this library in my own projects, and I'm always looking out for possible bugs and improvements, and thinking of new functionalities to implement.

 Therefore, while there's nothing currently in the works regarding HTML Artisan, its development is well alive and will continue in the future.
 Besides, it's always open to suggestions and pull requests, so if you want to collaborate, don't be shy!